-We are dedicated to providing a safe, healthy and respectful work environment for an engaged, inclusive workforce.
+We provide a safe, healthy and respectful work environment for an engaged, inclusive workforce.
 Mosaic's Environmental Health and Safety Management System (the Mosaic Management System [MMS]), aligned to ISO 14001, ISO 45001 and ANSI-Z10, integrates internationally regarded best management practices into our operations while affirming our ongoing safe and environmentally responsible performance.
 We strive to continually improve Mosaic's management system through efforts such as annual self-assessments, which are reviewed by both internal and external experts.

 The Mosaic Management System is designed to identify, evaluate and control risks.
-This proactive approach allows us to understand the risks, take action and prevent incidents from occurring in the first place.
-We have risk reduction controls at all facilities which continues the drive toward zero injuries and incidents.
-Incident management is one of 14 elements of the Mosaic Management System and focuses on thorough incident investigation resulting in corrective and preventive actions.
+This proactive approach allows us to understand the risks, take action, and reduce the likelihood and severity of incidents occurring.
+We have operational controls to mitigate risks at all facilities, which continues the drive toward zero injuries and incidents.
+Incident management is one of 14 elements of the Mosaic Management System and focuses on thorough incident investigation to identify the causes and corrective and preventive actions to prevent similar incidents from reoccurring.
 Mosaic's best practice is to communicate incident investigation findings to ensure lessons learned are shared throughout the company.

 Though rare, emergencies can occur in our business, and the ability to respond promptly and effectively is critical.
 Mosaic's overarching approach to crisis management includes risk anticipation and mitigation, site-specific emergency response plans, and routine crisis simulation drills involving Mosaic employees from various functions and emergency response professionals from the communities where we operate.
-Our internal crisis management intranet site outlines response plan specifics, including roles, procedures, guidelines and protocols for handling crises and communicating with stakeholders.
+Our internal crisis management intranet site outlines response plan specifics, including roles, procedures, guidelines, and protocols for handling crises and communicating with stakeholders.

-Ultimately, our goal is zero harm to people and the environment.
+Ultimately, our goal is zero harm to people, the environment and communities we operate in.
 Globally, all Mosaic employees, service providers and contractors are held to the same high standards outlined in our Code of Business Conduct and Ethics.